LuiCat/ArduinoTaikoController/README.md

 ## Credits

-- This sketch make use of Arduino IDE and its useful library.
+- This sketch makes use of Arduino IDE and its useful library.
 A modified version of the Arduino library is used to allow us to make a valid Nintendo Switch controller.
-- The HID descriptor are a reverse engineering of Pokken Tournament Pro Pad of progmem's work: [progmem/Switch-Fightstick](https://github.com/progmem/Switch-Fightstick)
+- The HID descriptor is from progmem's work of reverse engineering of Pokken Tournament Pro Pad: [progmem/Switch-Fightstick](https://github.com/progmem/Switch-Fightstick)
-- The HID descriptor are coded using many useful macros and functions from [LUFA Library](http://www.fourwalledcubicle.com/LUFA.php)
+- The HID descriptor is coded using many useful macros and functions from [LUFA Library](http://www.fourwalledcubicle.com/LUFA.php)